40-Year-Old Outfielder – New York Mets

 Abreu, who will turn 40 this year, will get a chance at a comeback with the Phillies, a team with whom he enjoyed some of his finest seasons from 1998-2006.
 Abreu did not play in the majors last year,...

 Bobby Abreu Contract Information:

-Agreed to a minor league contract (NRI) with the Phillies in January of 2014.
+Signed a minor league contract with the Mets in March 2014.

 To instantly reveal our fantasy analysis of every player – including Bobby Abreu – simply subscribe now.

 |2014 RotoWire Projections||MAJ||Subscribe now to see our 2014 projections for Bobby Abreu|

 |Apr.
 16||@Ari||Did not play.|

 |Apr.
 12||@LAA||Did not play.|